microsoft/fast/packages/web-components/fast-foundation/docs/api-report.md

 // @public
 export const switchTemplate: (context: any, definition: SwitchOptions) => ViewTemplate<Switch>;

-// Warning: (ae-incompatible-release-tags) The symbol "Tab" is marked as @public, but its signature references "FoundationElement" which is marked as @alpha
-//
 // @public
 export class Tab extends FoundationElement {
     disabled: boolean;
 }

-// Warning: (ae-incompatible-release-tags) The symbol "TabPanel" is marked as @public, but its signature references "FoundationElement" which is marked as @alpha
-//
 // @public
 export class TabPanel extends FoundationElement {
 }